akekprojects/naijalocationserver/README.md

 * Performance: Being a Go application, I chose this language for its exceptional performance and speed.
 If you grasp concepts like memory management and concurrency, you'll appreciate the efficiency of this server.

+## 🚀 Quick Start

+Navigate to http://naijalocationserver.com/api/states to access a list of all Nigerian states and their capitals in "application/json" format.